10EastSea/10EastSea/README.md

 Hello, I'm ***Back-end Programmer*** using `Java`.
 I can design and implement various `algorithms` with Java.
 In addition, I can do `Front-end` implementation and `DataBase` design.
-These days, I'm developing simple apps using `Flutter` as a hobby.
+Besides, I can develop simple apps using `Flutter` and `Android Studio`.

 ## Stack